TsoupTsoup/8-tap-FIR-FiIter/README.md

 -----------------------------------------------Using the filter as part of a SoC----------------------------------------------------------------------------------

 The final goal was to use this filter as part of a system, where an ARM processor can send data to the filter and receive the results from it.
 I will not be going into detail about how this was done, however the communication between ARM processor and FIR filter was done using the AXI4-LIte interface.
-Through it, the processor was able to write its data to a register, the filter would then take that data, calculate the results, write the results to a different register, from where the processor would receive them.
+Through it, the processor was able to write its data to a register, the filter would then take that data, calculate the results and write the results to a different register from where the processor would receive them.

-I have included (in the corresponding file), the results from several tests I did to confirm the system works.
-In those tests I simply sent some data from the ARM processor to the FPFA where the filter was built, received the results from the filter and printed them to the console.